Letter from Ethiopia

 Charitable Organizations in Ethiopia

-The organization we visited for a full day was run at the time by Brother Abraham of the Missionaries of Charity working with Catholic Relief Services.
+The organization we visited for a full day was run at the time by the extraodinarily kind Brother Abraham of what was then called Missionaries of Charity, working with Catholic Relief Services.
 He ran two primary schools as well as a home for disabled children in the poorest part of Addis Ababa.
-The Missionaries of Charity also support a large number of families with help for basic needs.
+Missionaries of Charity, also supported a large number of families with help for basic needs.
 Most people in this area live in what we would call lean-tos with tin roofs letting in rain.